 The Window.

-This is my revision of the infamous Goatman Story featured on CreepyPasta.
+My retelling of the infamous Goatman Story featured on CreepyPasta.
 Another version also exists on Reddit in this thread.
-I chose to revise this story in the same oral tradition that is known of the folklore/ghost story/legend genre.
+I chose to revise this story with slight tweeks, similar to the oral tradition of the folklore/ghost story/legend genre.
 This is the scariest thing I’ve ever read and I wanted to share it with you.
 It should be noted that while my telling of this story is fiction, it is one of hundreds from around the world that have similar details and accounts from all different cultures, landscapes, and backgrounds that have been passed down and carried on generation after generation.
 When something is perpetuated across the globe, I can’t help but think there must be some truth at the core of the tale.
-Enjoy this revision, the new title, “The Window.”

 Read More